zefoy/ngx-dropzone-wrapper/README.md

 This documentation is for the latest 6.x.x version which requires Angular 5 or newer.
 For Angular 4 you need to use the latest 4.x.x version.
 Documentation for the 4.x.x can be found from <a href="https://github.com/zefoy/ngx-dropzone-wrapper/tree/4.x.x/">here</a>.

+### EOL notice

+Version 17.0.0 will most likely be the last release of this library.
+I recommend you to switch to something more maintained due to official dropzone package being unmaintained.

 ### Quick links

 [Example application](https://zefoy.github.io/ngx-dropzone-wrapper/)